complynx/pilot-2.0/pilot/switchables/DOCUMENTATION.md

 class MyComponentInterface(Interface):
     def __init__(self):
+        # type: () -> MyComponentAbstract
         Interface.__init__(self, MyComponentDefault, MyComponentAbstract)
 ```
 Then it will be more clean in later imports, and more convenient in
 terms. `__init__` is, as it has to be, an initializer and a presenter of
 an interface, and other files are the implementations.
+Also, note the type hint.
+Please, make sure, you've added this into.

 Common misuses